bran-dot-flake/Automated-SOC-Pipeline-Using-Wazuh-Shuffle-and-TheHive/README.md

 ### Environment Setup

-I started this lab by downloading Sysmon & its Olaf configuration onto a Windows VM.
-I will have 3 total machines running in my local network: 1.
-The Windows VM that will be configured with a Wazuh Agent that transfers Sysmon logs to the Wazuh Manager, 2.
-The Wazuh Manager Instance running in a Linux VM, and 3.
-An instance of TheHive running also on a Linux VM.

-I proceeded by downloading a Debian Linux server, installing the Wazuh Manager.
-I downloaded an additional Debian Linux server, and installed TheHive and its dependencies.
-I configured Cassandra and Elasticsearch to communicate locally, and, after enabling port 9000 on the TheHive VM, the service web application is reachable.
+#### Windows Endpoint Deployment
+The lab environment begins with the deployment of a Windows virtual machine configured as the target endpoint.
+Sysmon is installed to generate detailed endpoint telemetry, providing the process creation, network, and system events required for security monitoring and detection.

 <p align="center">
   <img src="images/image29.png"/>
   <br/>
-  <em>jist of picture</em>
+  <em>Endpoint Telemetry Setup: Confirming Sysmon Service Status on Windows VM</em>
 </p>

+#### Wazuh Manager Deployment
+A Debian Linux virtual machine is provisioned to host the Wazuh Manager.
+After installation and initial configuration, the manager serves as the central SIEM platform, receiving and analyzing telemetry collected from the monitored endpoint.

 <p align="center">
   <img src="images/image18.png"/>
   <br/>
-  <em>jist of picture</em>
+  <em>Wazuh Manager Setup: Verifying SIEM Installation and Dashboard Connectivity</em>
 </p>

+#### TheHive Deployment
+A second Debian Linux virtual machine is deployed to host TheHive.
+After installing TheHive and its dependencies, Cassandra and Elasticsearch are configured for local communication.
+Port 9000 is then opened, allowing successful access to the TheHive web interface and completing the incident management component of the lab.

 <p align="center">
   <img src="images/image23.png"/>
   <br/>
-  <em>jist of picture</em>
+  <em>TheHive Setup: Verifying Incident Response Platform Installation and Dashboard Connectivity</em>
 </p>

 ### Telemetry Collection